argoproj-labs/hera/docs/walk-through/quick-start.md

 argo submit -n argo --watch https://raw.githubusercontent.com/argoproj/argo-workflows/master/examples/hello-world.yaml
 ```

-Use the following command to port-forward the Argo Server to access the UI and so you can submit Workflows from Hera:
+Use the following command to port-forward the Argo Server; this allows you to access the UI and submit Workflows from
+Hera:

 ```console
 kubectl -n argo port-forward service/argo-server 2746:2746